CoderDojo/community-platform/forums.md

 We use [NodeBB](https://nodebb.org/) for both the Adult and Child Forums.
 There are four main elements to this in the Community Platform:

-* the NodeBB installation itself, at the time of witing we are using version 0.7.
+* the NodeBB installation itself, at the time of writing we are using version 0.7.
-* the CoderDojo SSO plugin for NodeBB, this is a plugin for NodeBB that allows a user of the Forum to log in using thier Community Platform account.
+* the CoderDojo SSO plugin for NodeBB, this is a plugin for NodeBB that allows a user of the Forum to log in using their Community Platform account.
 This plugin is located here: [github.com/CoderDojo/nodebb-plugin-sso-coderdojo](https://github.com/CoderDojo/nodebb-plugin-sso-coderdojo)
 * the CoderDojo Theme plugin for NodeBB, this plugin is located here: [github.com/CoderDojo/nodebb-theme-coderdojo](https://github.com/CoderDojo/nodebb-theme-coderdojo)
 * the OAuth2 support in cp-zen-platform, this allows the SSO plugin to work.
 This code lives in the [cp-users-service](https://github.com/CoderDojo/cp-users-service)